-As a rule, there should be a minimum of 2 detailed diagnostic comments for Literacy and Maths per week for each child, including response to the LO.
-One of these diagnostic comments needs to be related to the BIG Write the child has completed.
+As a rule, there should be a minimum of 1 detailed diagnostic comment for Literacy per week for each child, including response to the LO.
+This diagnostic comment needs to be related to the BIG Write the child has completed.

 'Feed forward' steps should be given in Maths and English every day.
-On the other 3 occasions, there can be a lighter mark relating to the LO, but each child needs to still receive a next step to which they are required to respond.
+On all other occasions, the child can receive a sticker or short comment relating to the LO, but each child needs to still receive a next step to which they are required to respond.
 These next steps need to be relevant to the achievement of the individual child and differentiate clearly where required.

+Please note, there is an expectation that the content of the child's work is marked- this includes all calculations in maths, along with any spelling errors in Literacy.
 Where there has been a considerable amount of speaking and listening or practical work then feedback might not be through written comment.
 Comments should be written for children to understand, in child friendly vocabulary appropriate for the age of the child.
 Where necessary, teachers should ensure they have shared comments with children who cannot read them independently.